adamranieri/ITSQB/chapter1/keywords.md

 - test object,
   - What is being tested.
 - test objective,
   - Reason why a test or testing in general is being conducted.
-Examples include verifying requirements are fufulled and finding defects and failures.
+Examples include verifying requirements are fulfilled and finding defects and failures.
 - test oracle,
   - A mechanism to determine if a test passed or failed by comparing test output to expected test output when the test is run.
 - test planning,
-  - Activities that define the objectives of testing and the approach for meeting test objcetives within constraints imposed by other context (such as a project milestone deadline.)
+  - Activities that define the objectives of testing and the approach for meeting test objectives within constraints imposed by other context (such as a project milestone deadline.)
 - test procedure,
   - Sequence test cases are arranged in when a test suite is run.
 - test process,